 In the Neve® Complete Plug-In Bundle I have all the tone shaping tools that I need to do a great mix.
 I use all of them and for different reasons, just like I would with the hardware.
 You can't beat Neve 1073 EQ and a 33609 Compressor on drums and guitars.
 The Neve 1081 EQ is great for vocals and acoustic guitars.
 The 88RS Channel Strip is fantastic for surgical precision.”

 Neil Dorfsman — Producer/Mixer/Engineer (Dire Straits, Paul McCartney, Sting)

 “The 1176 Classic Limiter Collection, the Neve 31102 EQ emulation, and the EMT 140 Plate Reverb.
-The reason is simple — this was the basic "go to" set-up in Studio A at the Power Station (now Avatar) where I really learned how to become an engineer.
-While that studio was comparatively basic, it was also so user-friendly and amazing sounding.
-Incredible records were made there, with not much more than those three devices I still rely on and love.
+The reason is simple — this was the basic "go-to" set-up in Studio A at the Power Station (now Avatar) where I really learned how to become an engineer.
+While that studio was comparatively basic, it was also user-friendly and sounded amazing.
+Incredible records were made there, and with not much more than those three devices.
 The UAD versions help give me that classic sound (and feeling) again.”

 Steve Levine — Producer (Culture Club, Beach Boys, Patch William)

 “If you are trying to create the lush soul vocals of the 1970's and early 80's (pre-digital reverbs), then look no further than the UAD EMT 140 Plate Reverb.
 Here’s a tip to remember— set the predelay to suit the track’s tempo to maximize the effect and roll off some of the top end using the built in EQ for old school flavor!